yerasoni20/spring-5-mysql-recipe-app/README.md

 This application using the functionality of food recipes by managing the preparation time, servings, ingredients, directions etc. This functionality is achieved using Spring MVC, MySQL, Spring Data JPA.

+It demonstrates the following steps:-

+1) Configuration of MySQL
+2) CircleCI Configuration
+3) Schema Generation of MySQL
+4) Refactor Database Initialization of MySQL